LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 # or `npm run deploy`
 ```

-You can go back to [The Graph's Hosted Service](https://thegraph.com/hosted-service/) and click on `My Dashboard` you will be able to see your graph because its deployed now 🚀 👀
+You can go back to [The Graph's Hosted Service](https://thegraph.com/hosted-service/) and click on `My Dashboard` you will be able to see your graph because it's deployed now 🚀 👀

 ![](https://i.imgur.com/OOEbDgB.png)